snap-stanford/llm-social-network/README.md

 # Generating social networks with LLMs
-This repo contains code and results for the paper "LLMs generate structurally realistic social networks but overestimate political homophily" (under review).
+This repo contains code and results for the paper ["LLMs generate structurally realistic social networks but overestimate political homophily"](https://arxiv.org/abs/2408.16629), by Serina Chang*, Alicja Chaszczewicz*, Emma Wang, Maya Josifovska, Emma Pierson, and Jure Leskovec (ICWSM 2025).

 ## Prerequisites
 To run OpenAI models, you will need an OpenAI API key.
 To run Llama, Gemma, or other open-source models, you will need a Llama API key.
 See how API keys are fetched from `api-key.txt` in `constants_and_utils.py`.